razisamuely/MoonActive/README.md

    2. The assumption is that our main model and loss is optimal (Which is something which should be tested in further research)
    3. given that, we will use all of our training data for the treatment assignment and not split it up for evaluation.

-2. Constructing sklearn pipeline wth the following steps :
+2. Constructing sklearn pipeline with the following steps :
    1. Data standardization
    2. Defining params for turning on XGBregressor
-   3. Cross validating XBRregressor with 5 folds and rme loss
+   3. Cross validating XBRregressor with 5 folds and rmse loss

 3. Evaluating the model decisions -> 2 and 10 assignment ratios

 4. Creating treatment assignment vector on the test set for further investigation
+5. The method of assignment will be as follows: for each data point, we will make two predictions -
+6. one with treatment = 2 and another with treatment = 10.
+Then, we will select the treatment with
+7. the higher predicted price as the assigned treatment for that data point.